Connect with others who understand.

 How Common Is Depression?

-About 7 percent of the U.S. population will experience depression each year, and approximately one in six people will have a depressive episode at some point in their life.
-Women are twice as likely to have depression than men.
 Depression can begin at any age, but the median age of onset is 32 years.
-Over 10 percent of new parents, mostly new mothers, experience postpartum depression.
+More than 10 percent of new parents, mostly new mothers, experience postpartum depression.
 Bipolar disorder is a rarer type of depression — about 1 in 100 people develop the condition.

 Types of Depression